KiwiSDR Operating Information

 This opens 3 windows or tabs (depending on your browser configuration) with a muted 40m WSPR in the first, 10 MHz time station in the second and the S-meter extension running in the third using the last stored frequency/mode settings.

 - Frequency URL link

-To the right of the frequency entry box is a URL link icon.
+To the left of the six +/- frequency step buttons is a green URL link icon.
 The intent is to provide a link you can copy and, for example, email to someone.
 That will allow them to tune to the same frequency, mode and zoom as what you are currently listening to.
 While hovering over the link right-click to bring up a menu from your browser and then select Copy Link (depends on your browser).